A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Introduction

 \subsection{Contribution of this paper}

-Adjustments for dependence incorporated in GEEs and GLMMs are essentially approximate approaches for accounting for multivariate data features in a univariate regression framework.
-In contrast, a copula-based joint regression approach directly models the full multivariate distribution, with direct fits for observed margins and dependence structure, allowing for a high level of flexibility in describing the underlying data.
-Although copula approaches are available for multivariate distributions of any dimension, this paper focuses on the bivariate case to provide a simple comparison of the approach to existing methods.

-To date, applications of joint regression models that use copulas and margins dependent on covariates have been mainly limited to the bivariate case and have focused mainly on modeling different outcome variables simultaneously, for example, simultaneous modeling of poverty and leisure time \citep{Marra2023} or health expenditure and health outcomes \citep{Dorn2023}.
-An alternative use for copula-based joint regression is in the case of longitudinal data analysis, where the same outcome variable is measured at multiple time points on the same subject.
+To date, applications of joint regression models that use covariate-dependent copulas and margins have been mainly limited to the bivariate case and have focused mainly on modeling different outcome variables simultaneously, for example, simultaneous modeling of poverty and leisure time \citep{Marra2023} or health expenditure and health outcomes \citep{Dorn2023}.
+We review an alternative potential use for copula-based joint regression models for the case of longitudinal data regression, where the same outcome variable is measured at multiple time points for the same cluster or subject.
+We are not aware of any previous research which has used copula-based joint regression models for regression of longitudinal data and compared them to existing methods.

-This paper focuses on contrasting the performance of copula-based joint regression models, in particular the generalized joint regression model (GJRM) \cite{Marra2017}, with current popular methods for adjusting for dependence in regression: the incorporation of random effect terms in generalized linear mixed models (GLMM) and the use of generalized estimating equations (GEE).
-We will limit our investigation to the simplest case of the estimation of parameters for two correlated variables having the same distributional form, and without the incorporation of covariates.
-This corresponds to a longitudinal model with two time points.
+This paper focuses on contrasting the performance of copula-based joint regression models, in particular the generalized joint regression model (GJRM) \cite{marra_copula_2025}, with the most popular methods for adjusting for dependence in regression: the incorporation of a single random intercept term in standard generalized linear mixed models (GLMM), and generalized estimating equations (GEE).

+Where possible, we simulate bivariate distributions which originate from neither random effects nor a copula, so as not to bias the estimation towards either of these models.
+We compare model performance on the basis of: overall fit through likelihood-based model selection and weighted variogram scores, accuracy of coefficient estimates and standard error, and computational complexity evaluated on runtime and convergence.

+We limit our investigation to the simplest case of the estimation of coefficients for two correlated outcome variables having the same distributional form dependent on covariates.
+This corresponds to a longitudinal model with two time points, so there are two measurements per observational unit.
+The restriction to bivariate data is largely due to the limitation of the \pkg{GJRM} software, which provides methods for only bivariate and, for a limited set of distributions, trivariate joint regression.